WildIFEval: Instruction Following in the Wild: Complementary Materials

 \subsection{Technical Details for Reproducibility}

-\paragraph{Dataset Curation.} For the initial filtering, we used \llama{1}{405}, running the model on IBM's internal servers.
+\paragraph{Dataset Curation.} For the initial filtering, we used \llama{1}{405}, accessed via IBM's internal inference infrastructure.
 Since we only analyzed the distribution of positive and negative token probabilities for classification, the results were unaffected by decoding temperature or other generation parameters.
 For the decomposition step with \gpt{}, we used a decoding temperature of 1 and a maximum token limit of 500, keeping all other parameters at their default values.
-The estimated cost for \gpt{} usage was approximately \$130.

-\paragraph{Model Inference.} We distinguish between two tiers of models: smaller models with fewer than 9B parameters and larger models with more than 70B parameters.
+The estimated cost for \gpt{} usage was approximately \$130. \paragraph{Model Inference.} We distinguish between two tiers of models: smaller models with fewer than 9B parameters and larger models with more than 70B parameters.
 Smaller models were run locally using 1–2 A6000 GPUs, depending on availability.
-Larger models were accessed via IBM's internal API, which interfaces with pre-hosted servers.
+Larger models were accessed via IBM's internal inference infrastructure.
 All models generated responses with a temperature of 0.7 to encourage creativity, a maximum token limit of 1000, and default values for all other parameters.
-Inference was performed using vLLM~\cite{kwon2023efficient}.

-\paragraph{Judge Evaluation.} We ran the \deepseek{} judge model on IBM’s pre-hosted servers.
+Inference was performed using vLLM~\cite{kwon2023efficient}. \paragraph{Judge Evaluation.} We ran the \deepseek{} judge model on IBM's internal inference infrastructure.
 As in the initial dataset filtering, our yes/no classification relied on the distribution of positive and negative next-token probabilities, making the results independent of the model's decoding temperature.